scality/Zenko/charts/README.md

 See `values.yml` for more options.

-One option to highlight is the ability to enabled [Orbit] integration (which is disabled by default) and set a custom Orbit API endpoint (for development purposes).
+One option to highlight is the ability to enable integration with the [Orbit] management UI (which is disabled by default) and set a custom Orbit API endpoint (for development purposes).

 To enable Orbit use: